ragouradja/PATHOS/README.md

 # PATHOS - Predicting variant pathogenicity by combining Protein Language Models and biological features

 PATHOS predicts pathogenicity of protein variants using protein language models (ESM-C 600M, Ankh2 Large).
-Precomputed scores for 216M mutations across 20,416 human proteins.
+It provides precomputed scores for all possible missense substitutions across 20,416 human proteins, covering 216 million mutations in total.
+The underlying PLM embeddings for all 216 million mutations (682 million embeddings in total across three models) are publicly available on Hugging Face.

 ## Contents